karafra/ai-art/README.md

     ```sh
     npm install
     ```
 5. Enter your API key and bot id into [.env](./.env).
-REquired scopes for
+Required scopes for
     ```sh
     ############
     # Required #
     ############
+    AMQP_URL = 'ENTER YOUR AMQP URL'

-    BOTID = 'ENTER YOUR BOT ID';
+    BOTID = 'ENTER YOUR BOT ID'
-    TOKEN = 'ENTER YOUR API TOKEN';
+    TOKEN = 'ENTER YOUR API TOKEN'

     ############
     # Optional #